Gates McFadden: After The Next Generation

-McFadden co-starred in the 1990 comedy Taking Care of Business starring James Belushi, and fellow Next Generation alumnus John de Lancie (Q).
+McFadden co-starred in the 1990 comedy Taking Care of Business with James Belushi, and fellow Next Generation alumnus John de Lancie (Q).
+That same year she appeared in The Hunt for Red October as Jack Ryan's wife, Catherine.
 In 1992, she appeared alongside fellow cast members Patrick Stewart, Jonathan Frakes, Brent Spiner, and Colm Meaney in a production of Every Good Boy Deserves Favour, which was performed in four cities.
 She also starred in the 1995 television series Marker with Richard Grieco and appeared in the made-for-television movie Crowned and Dangerous with Yasmine Bleeth in 1997.
 Additional television work was the role of Allison Rourke, Paul Buchman's boss, in four episodes of the sitcom Mad About You.
 In the spring of 2006, McFadden appeared in a series of television commercials for Microsoft.

 She has taught at several universities (American Academy of Dramatic Arts, Brandeis, Harvard, Purdue, Temple, the Stella Academy in Hamburg, and the University of Pittsburgh).
 As of August 2010, she was listed as an adjunct faculty member in the School of Theater at the University of Southern California.
-She was the Artistic Director of the Ensemble Studio Theatre/Los Angeles from January 2009 to October 2014.
+She was the artistic director of the Ensemble Studio Theatre/Los Angeles from January 2009 to October 2014.
 During her tenure, she spearheaded the building of the Atwater Village Theatre Collective, a new two-theater space in Los Angeles.

 McFadden has lent her voice as narrator in several audio books.
 In 2010, she was the narrator of "Confessor" (METAtropolis: Cascadia).

-McFadden was one of the last members of the TNG main cast to regularly attend fan conventions, due to a stalking incident early in her Star Trek career.
-However, she returned to conventions in 2011, and after an exceptionally positive experience at New York Comic Con 2014, she became enthusiastic about such events.
-In 2017, McFadden was pleased that a recent documentary about the making of Labyrinth led her to connect with fans of her work with Jim Henson.
+McFadden was initially nervous to attend fan conventions, due to a stalking issue early in her teaching career prior to her Star Trek tenure.
+However her concerns have not come to pass and she has since found conventions to be a positive experience.

 McFadden narrated the multi-part documentary series The Center Seat: 55 Years of Star Trek, which aired on the cable channel History in 2021.
 She was also one of the executive producers.

 In 2021 McFadden launched Gates McFadden InvestiGates: Who Do You Think You Are?, a podcast for Brian Volk-Weiss's Nacelle Company, interviewing close friends and former co-stars.

 She has since reprised the role of Crusher on Star Trek: Prodigy and Star Trek: Picards third season as well as in the video game Star Trek Online.

 Personal life

-McFadden's pregnancy was not written into the fourth season of TNG; instead, her character wore a laboratory coat over her uniform to conceal it.
+McFadden became a mother in 1991.
+Her pregnancy was not written into the fourth season of TNG; instead, her character wore a laboratory coat over her uniform to conceal it.
 Next Generation co-star Brent Spiner is her son's godfather.